Egoism Individualism Sovereignty Splendor (These ideas are explicated in this sloppy manifesto)

 This article from The Globalist strikes but one note.
 For example, Japan's economic troubles are caused not by central banking, nor by ossified management systems, but because the Japanese keep their mothers at home.
 Even so, that one note resonates:

 Whatever the results of this war, the emancipation of the women of the region would amount to a great Arab victory.
 If this does not occur, no intervention from the rest of the world -- from regime change to aid -- will make a long-term difference to the people of the region as would educating the women of the Middle East.
+Alas, I'm coming to think this won't happen.
+The primary objectives of The Cain Doctrine will be realized, but I'm afraid the Bush Administration will seek to placate the worst aspects of Islam, as a Devil's Bargain for containment.
+I predicted as much, sadly:

 The tragedy of this war is not the war itself.
 It will probably be all but bloodless on our side, and could well be bloodless on theirs--"A rational army would run away."
 The tragedy is that the 'regime changes' of the years to come, and there are likely to be more than a few, will result in governments that are called democracies, but will have precious little real freedom.
 'Democracy' has come to mean the sacred right to vote for your ruthless oppressors.